bdarcus/csl-next/README.md

 The code here is a `typescript` project that:

-1. defines a model that is programatically-converted to `JSON Schema` files.
+1. defines a model that is programatically-converted to `JSON Schema` files, and can from there generate different language code via [quicktype](https://quicktype.io).
 2. provides a proof-of-concept processor implementation.

-The first is maybe 70% or so complete, while the second is barely-started.
+The first is maybe 70% or so complete, while the second currently just reads and serializes data and styles.

-Here is`VSCode`, with schema-backed validation and auto-completion of a YAML style.
+Here is `VSCode`, with schema-backed validation and auto-completion of a YAML style.

 ![Screenshot from 2023-04-16 10-22-25](https://user-images.githubusercontent.com/1134/232319672-88e96d95-1806-4d6b-9d27-6d0cc32d5033.png)